-CLICK HERE for ACTION ALERTS from Massachusetts Appleseed with information about how you can advocate in support of funding for programs that address youth homelessness and fair access to education and justice.
+CLICK HERE to receive ACTION ALERTS from Massachusetts Appleseed with information about how you can advocate in support of funding for programs that address youth homelessness and access to education and justice.

 FACT SHEETS describing some of the budget line items that we support: